ga-curriculum/intro-to-javascript-functions/internal-resources/instructor-guide.md

 ## Arrow Functions

-Highly recommend pointing students to the level up content associated with arrow functions (or reviewing that content live) if you want to take advantage of more advanced arrow function features with your group.
+We highly recommend pointing students to the Level Up content associated with arrow functions (or reviewing that content live) if you want to take advantage of more advanced arrow function features with your group.

 ### You Do solution